Home > Living and Working Well > Healthy Lifestyles > Adult obesity

 Introduction

-Obesity is "one of the greatest long-term health challenges this country faces"1: a significant public health concern which results in long-term negative social, psychological and physical consequences.
+Obesity is "one of the greatest long-term health challenges this country faces."1 It is a significant public health concern which results in long-term negative social, psychological and physical consequences.

-Higher levels of deprivation are associated with an increased likelihood of obesity in both adults and children1.
-Obesity is a notoriously difficult condition to reverse once established; four out of five children who are obese go on to become obese adults3 and many adults struggle to lose excess weight, often regaining any weight lost through dieting4.
-Prevention therefore seems the best approach.
+Higher levels of deprivation are associated with an increased likelihood of obesity in both adults and children.1 Obesity is a notoriously difficult condition to reverse once established; four out of five children who are obese go on to become obese adults and many adults struggle to lose excess weight, often regaining any weight lost through dieting.3-4 Prevention therefore is the best approach.

 Obesity is not just detrimental at the individual level; it affects overall society and can have economic impacts, by for example, affecting a person's ability to work.
-Obese people are less likely to be employed, have more difficulty re-entering the labour market, and when in work earn on average about 10% less than non-obese people5.
-Overall, it has been estimated that the indirect costs of obesity to the UK economy are £27 billion6.
-It is estimated that overweight and obesity related conditions across the UK cost the NHS £6.1 billion each year, with 900,000 obesity related hospital admissions in 2018/191.
+Obese people are less likely to be employed, have more difficulty re-entering the labour market, and when in work are more likely to be absent or less productive than non-obese people.5 Overall, it has been estimated that the indirect costs of obesity to the UK economy are £27 billion.6 It is estimated that overweight and obesity related conditions across the UK cost the NHS £6.5 billion each year, with 900,000 obesity-related hospital admissions in 2018/19.1

 Obesity develops from an accumulation of excess body fat, which occurs when energy intake from food and drink consumption is greater than energy expenditure through the body's metabolism and physical activity.
 A commonly used objective measure for the severity of obesity is Body Mass Index (BMI).
 Figure 1 shows the definitions for the BMI classifications and the proportion of males and females in each across England.